The Climate Governance Initiative supports the growth of groups of board directors around the world to form networks, known as Chapters.

-- DELIVER EFFECTIVE CLIMATE GOVERNANCE CONTENT: Foster and facilitate collaboration, knowledge and content sharing among the Chapter network to equip Non-Executive Directors to implement the World Economic Forum’s Principles for Effective Climate Governance.
+- DELIVER EFFECTIVE CLIMATE GOVERNANCE CONTENT: Foster and facilitate collaboration, knowledge and content sharing among the Chapter network to equip non-executive directors to implement the World Economic Forum’s Principles for Effective Climate Governance.

 The secretariat is hosted by the Centre for Climate Engagement, which is based at Hughes Hall, University of Cambridge in collaboration with the World Economic Forum.
-The secretariat has the responsibility of coordinating collaborative efforts among Chapters to advance the CGI’s strategy in addition to supporting the Governing Board.
+The secretariat has the responsibility of coordinating collaborative efforts among Chapters to advance the Initiative’s strategy in addition to supporting the Governing Board.